CHDIR SYSTEM Statement Windows/Unix

 MKDIR will not rewrite a directory if one already exists.

-If no path is specified, the directory is created in the current working directory.
+path is specified, the directory is created in the current working directory.

 OUT I/O Statement Windows/Unix